-Fernaig Community Trust Footpaths Project
+Fernaig Community Trust Footpaths Project - now completed

 Fernaig Community Trust - AECS Improving Public Access

 The proposal was to construct a footpath beginning at an entry point adjacent to Achmore Bridge (NG 857333) and terminating at Braeintra forestry track (NG 865325), with stock fencing, one standard design timber bridge, gates and other associated equipment (information boards, fingerposts, way markers, culvert and benches) and a descriptive leaflet will be produced to promote the new path.
 There will be provision for dog waste disposal bins.

 The path was considered in the schedule of works as three sections (Riverside, Hayfield and Shelterbelt) with a short 70m break at a point known as the Nursery field where the path follows an easy existing route under a line of mature beech trees.
 The path was constructed to the standard set out in Paths for All – Lowland Paths Guide; graded as 'easy' except for a short length at the Braeintra entrance graded 'moderate' (Paths for All, Path Grading System, January 2016).